briatte/srqm/README.md

 ### 3. Working directory

-Set the `SRQM` folder as the working directory with the 'File > Change Working Directory…' menu item, also accessible with &#8984;&#8679;J (Command-Shift-J) on Mac OS X.
+Set the `SRQM` folder as the working directory with the 'File > Change Working Directory…' menu item, also accessible with &#8984;&#8679;J (Command-Shift-J) on Mac OS X. Select the `SRQM` folder and press `OK`.

-The folder path that appears in the Results window after you select the `SRQM` folder will be used to access the course material throughout the semester.
-It might look like the following examples:
+The folder path that appears in the Results window might look like the following examples:

 | System    | Example of a folder path            |
 |:----------|:------------------------------------|
 | Mac OS X  | `/Users/fr/Documents/Teaching/SRQM` |
 | Windows   | `C:\Users\Ivo\Desktop\SRQM`         |

+> **IMPORTANT** -- This folder path must stay intact throughout the semester for Stata to access the course material.
+If you inadvertently modify its elements, it will break and lead to errors in your code, and you will need to run through installation steps 2 to 4 again.
+Be careful!

 ### 4. Course setup